 About the Employee Engagement Survey

-Employee engagement surveys are a time-tested way to provide insight and opportunities for growth in terms of employee satisfaction.
-By hearing candidly from the people who comprise the University of Denver, we can gain a greater understanding of how we all work together in service to our shared mission.
+Confidential employee engagement surveys are an effective way to gain insight into key drivers of employee sentiment and how to maximize the overall employee experience.
+They provide a strategic roadmap for improving the work environment, and ultimately workplace culture.
+By hearing candidly from the people who comprise the University of Denver, we are gaining a greater understanding of how we all work together in service to our shared mission.

 Scoring the Survey